Definitions and Common Terms

 An individual within an organization familiar with an identified risk and responsible for understanding and managing the risk.

-The aggregate value of the impact, vulnerability, and velocity of occurrence associated with any one risk determined by using an established algorithm.
+The combined value of the Likelihood, Impact, Speed of Onset, and Mitigation evaluations associated with a risk as determined using an established algorithm.

 Risk Tolerance